greylocklabs/teapot/README.md

 ![Logo](assets/logo.svg)

-Teapot is an HTTP utility library for Node.
+Teapot is an HTTP utility library for JavaScript, which leverages the [Node.js HTTP library](https://nodejs.org/api/http.html).
 It provides the following:

 1. The ability to get an HTTP status code: `teapot.status(404)` and `teapot.status('not found')` would both return `404`.